Nobel Prizes awarded in pandemic-curtailed local ceremonies - KESQ

 Nobel Prizes awarded in pandemic-curtailed local ceremonies

 LONDON (AP) — Winners of the 2021 Nobel Prizes are receiving their awards in scaled-down local ceremonies adapted for pandemic times.
-For a second year, the coronavirus has scuttled the traditional formal banquet in Stockholm attended by winners of the prizes in chemistry, physics, medicine, literature and economics.
-Literature laureate Abdulrazak Gurnah will be the first to get his prize in a lunchtime ceremony Monday at the Swedish ambassador’s residence in London.
+The coronavirus has scuttled the traditional formal banquet in Stockholm for a second year.
+It is usually attended by winners of the prizes in chemistry, physics, medicine, literature and economics.
+Literature laureate Abdulrazak Gurnah was the first to get his prize in a lunchtime ceremony Monday at the Swedish ambassador’s residence in London.
 Other winners will receive their medals and diplomas at ceremonies this week in Europe and the United States.
-The Nobel Peace Prize will be awarded separately in Oslo, Norway, on Friday.
+The Nobel Peace Prize will be awarded separately in Norwegian capital Oslo on Friday.